 - You may say "Nolo contendere" (no contest), which means that you're not going to plead guilty, but you are willing to be sentenced as you would be if you were found guilty.

-- If the case is not disposed of, a date for a pre-trial conference will be set and you must return on that date.
+- If the case isn't disposed of, a date for a pre-trial conference will be set and you must return on that date.
 When you return, you should check into the probation office before going into the courtroom.

-In some cases, a fourth event may occur during the arraignment.
+In some cases, another event may happen during the arraignment.
 There may be a bail hearing or a dangerousness hearing.
-If the information before the judge suggests that you may not return to court, a bail hearing will be held.
-Regardless of your financial status, the "duty lawyer" for the day will speak to you privately about what will occur at the bail hearing and represent you at that hearing if you wish.
+If the information the judge has suggests that you may not return to court, a bail hearing will be held.
+Regardless of your financial status, the "duty lawyer" for the day will speak to you privately about what will happen at the bail hearing and represent you at that hearing if you want.
 If bail is set, you will be held until that amount is deposited in the clerk's office.
 The judge may place other conditions on your pre-trial release.
 You must follow the conditions in order to stay out of jail.
-If you do not follow the conditions, then you may be held in jail.
-You have the right to appeal the amount of bail to a judge in the superior court, and the appeal can sometimes be heard the same day.
+If you don’t follow the conditions, then you may be held in jail.
+You have the right to appeal the amount of bail to a judge in the Superior Court, and the appeal can sometimes be heard the same day.

 In a few instances, a dangerousness hearing may be held if the prosecutor informs the judge that you may pose a danger upon release.
 If the judge agrees, a hearing will be held to determine if you should be held in jail until your next court date.

 It varies from court to court, but the first opportunity to talk to your court-appointed lawyer is usually immediately before or immediately after your arraignment.
-That lawyer is usually in the courthouse and likely in the courtroom.
-You may talk briefly during a recess or outside the courtroom and can arrange for a mutually convenient time for a more in-depth conversation.
+That lawyer is usually in the courthouse and is probably in the courtroom.
+You may talk briefly during a recess or outside the courtroom, and can arrange for a convenient time for a more in-depth conversation.

 Can I dispose of my case at my arraignment?

 Sometimes you can.
-You may be able to resolve your case at arraignment, especially with less serious charges, and eliminate the need to return to court.
+You may be able to resolve your case at arraignment, especially with less serious charges, so that you don’t need to go back to court.
 Speaking with a lawyer before you do so may be important to determine whether there are any additional consequences that aren't directly part of the criminal case but that could affect you after you plead guilty.